jakobholger/MatVaktaren/README.md

 ## Website

 You can access the website [here](https://matpris-vaktaren.mangopebble-6ebcdb4f.swedencentral.azurecontainerapps.io/).
+I might take 10-15 seconds for Azure to spin up the container.
+Thanks for your patience!

 ## Screenshots